Data Protection Notice

 The indicated storage periods may be extended if in individual cases (especially if data are processed for different purposes) longer legal or contractual retention periods apply.

 6. Your right to object and your right to withdraw your consent at any time

 You have the right to object, on grounds relating to your particular situation, at any time to the processing of your personal data, provided that the legal requirements are met (Art.
 21 par.
 1 GDPR).

 If you want to object to the processing of your data for advertising purposes or if you wish to withdraw your consent (Art.
 21 par.
-2 GDPR), you may at any time send a short message to our Data Protection Officer by e-mail to email@example.com or by mail to Erwin Müller Versandhaus GmbH, Data Protection Officer Buttstr.
+2 GDPR), you may at any time send a short message to our Data Protection Officer by e-mail to firstname.lastname@example.org or by mail to Erwin Müller Versandhaus GmbH, Data Protection Officer Buttstr.
 2, D-86647 Buttenwiesen.
+In order to process your query without delay please let us have your customer-no or your complete address.
 Your data will then no longer be processed for the advertising purposes covered by your objection or your withdrawal of consent.

 This does not affect the lawfulness of the processing before objection or withdrawal of consent.